Record year of A Level success for Cardiff and Vale College

 Cardiff and Vale College is celebrating another record year of success with more students than ever before achieving their AS and A Level qualification.

-One of CAVC’s highest achievers for 2016/17, 18 year-old Michael Bonney has secured his place at Newcastle University to study Modern Languages by achieving three A* in Biology, Computer Science and French, along with an A in the Welsh Baccalaureate:
+One of CAVC’s highest achievers for 2017-18, Bethan Hearne has secured a place at Oxford University to study Psychology by achieving A* grades in Psychology and Biology and As in Maths and Welsh Baccalaureate.

 “I don’t really know how I feel – it hasn’t sunk in yet but I am happy!”
 Bethan (pictured above) said.
 “I wasn’t expecting it.